8 Foods Shaped Like the Organs They Support

-I mentioned this in a recent post on foods to keep your lady bits happy, but avocado looks like the uterus and is an excellent source of folic acid, which can reduce chances for cervical dysplasia (which typically develops in the uterus).
+I mentioned in a recent post that there are foods to keep your vagina happy, but avocado looks like the uterus and is an excellent source of folic acid, which can reduce chances for cervical dysplasia (which typically develops in the uterus).
 It's also helpful for balancing hormones and preventing some cervical cancers.

 Celery = bones

 Celery, long thought to be a pointless vegetable, looks just like AND is good for your bones.
 It has the same amount of sodium as your bones (23 percent), and it's a good source of silicon, which keeps them healthy and strong.

 Onion = cells

 Think back to high school biology on this one, where you looked at cells under a microscope.
 They resembled onions, right?
 Onions act as the body's natural cleaning system, clearing waste from cells—including your eyes as you tear up while slicing one.

 Tomato = heart

 The chambers of the heart look very much like the chambers you'll find in a tomato, but the link doesn't end there.
 Tomatoes have lycopene, which can improve heart health and lower the chances of developing heart disease.

 The list goes on, with broccoli resembling cancer cells it routinely kills, ginseng root looking like a human body and protecting almost every part of it, strawberries resembling human teeth and working to whiten them naturally with malic acid, ginger twinning with the stomach and aiding in digestion, grapes looking like the lung's alveoli and reducing asthma symptoms, and kidney beans mirroring their namesake and aiding in their function.

 It's amazing how much nature and our bodies are connected!